 Accessibility Resources for Plain Language Authors and Editors

-By David Berman (CPWA, ADS), with Michael Cooper (AWS) and other contributors at David Berman Communications
+By David Berman (CPWA, ADS) and other contributors at David Berman Communications, September 23, 2023 (revised October 2024)

 When we use plain language, and we do it well, everyone benefits.